-- The policies and procedures adopted by the Governing Body to safeguard and promote the welfare of pupils are fully implemented and followed by all staff including volunteers. - Safe recruitment and selection of staff and volunteers is practised. - Designated Senior Members of staff for child protection are identified and receive appropriate ongoing training.
-This responsibility is shared amongst the SLT to create opportunities for support as required. - Sufficient time and resources are made available to enable the designated member of staff to discharge their responsibilities, including attending inter-agency meetings, contributing to the assessment of children and young people, supporting colleagues and delivering training as appropriate. - All staff and volunteers receive appropriate training which is regularly updated. - All temporary staff and volunteers are made aware of the school's safeguarding policy and arrangements. - All staff and volunteers feel safe about raising concerns about poor or unsafe practice in regard to the safeguarding and welfare of the children and young people and such concerns will be addressed sensitively and effectively.

-- Parents/carers are aware of and have an understanding of the school's responsibilities to promote the safety and welfare of its pupils by making its obligations clear in the school/setting prospectus. - Ensure that the Safeguarding and Child Protection policy is available on the school's website. - Ensure that the school is proactive and co-operates with appropriate agencies and risk based approaches to ensure young people are safeguarded against any potential grooming activities which may attempt to draw them into harmful activities e.g. CSE and radicalisation and extremism. - Ensure that any referrals are actively followed up; and that the procedures for escalating a concern are followed if and where the Designated Persons feel it necessary, in consultation with each other. - Update governors with an official annual report which informs them about themed incidents and frequency in the community, for example, peer on peer bullying and/or sexually motivated crimes.
+- The policies and procedures adopted by the Governing Body to safeguard and promote the welfare of pupils are fully implemented and followed by all staff including volunteers. - Safe recruitment and selection of staff and volunteers is practiced. - Designated Senior Members of staff for child protection are identified and receive appropriate ongoing training.
+This responsibility is shared amongst the SLT to create opportunities for support as required. - Sufficient time and resources are made available to enable the designated member of staff to discharge their responsibilities, including attending inter-agency meetings, contributing to the assessment of children and young people, supporting colleagues and delivering training as appropriate. - All staff and volunteers receive appropriate training which is regularly updated. - All temporary staff and volunteers are made aware of the school's safeguarding policy and arrangements. - All staff and volunteers feel safe about raising concerns about poor or unsafe practice in regard to the safeguarding and welfare of the children and young people and such concerns will be addressed sensitively and effectively. - Parents/carers are aware of and have an understanding of the school's responsibilities to promote the safety and welfare of its pupils by making its obligations clear in the school/setting prospectus. - Ensure that the Safeguarding and Child Protection policy is available on the school's website. - Ensure that the school is proactive and co-operates with appropriate agencies and risk based approaches to ensure young people are safeguarded against any potential grooming activities which may attempt to draw them into harmful activities eg CSE and radicalisation and extremism. - Ensure that any referrals are actively followed up; and that the procedures for escalating a concern are followed if and where the Designated Persons feel it necessary, in consultation with each other.